pablofischer/challengeDevops/README.md

 * ## Now to test if it's working, just open a Web Browser and put the (instance IP):8080

-## After running the docker-image.yml workflow, all the infrastructure can be destroyed by running manually destroy-infra.yml workflow.
+## After running the docker-image.yml workflow, all the infrastructure can be destroyed by running manually destroy-infra.yml workflow...